joigalcar3/FDD/README.md

 This work provides the implementation of the Fault Detection and Diagnosis Model proposed in the paper: "From Data to
 Prediction: Vision-Based UAV Fault Detection and Diagnosis".
-This entails the pre-processing of the camera and IMU information, the sensor fusion model, tools for the visualization of the results.
+This entails the pre-processing of the camera and IMU information, the sensor fusion model and tools for the visualization of the results.

 The repository contains Python code for:
 - the pre-processing of camera and IMU information, as well as the fusion of the features extracted from those